netxms/netxms-doc/admin/appendix.rst

        functionality.
      - no
    * - ExecTimeout
-     - Timeout in milliseconds for external metric execution.
+     - Deprecated, replaced by ``DefaultExecutionTimeout``
+     -
+   * - ExternalCommandTimeout
+     - External process execution timeout for external commands (actions) in milliseconds.
+Value of ``DefaultExecutionTimeout`` will be used if this parameter is not set.
-     - 2000
+     -
    * - ExternalList
      - Add list handled by external command.
 To add multiple parameters, you should use multiple``ExternalList`` entries.